Interested in politics, public policy, international relations, business, health care, non-profits, education, or the

 What majors should participate in the TWC internship program?

 All undergraduate majors are invited to apply.
 TWC has over 400 site partners hosting hundreds of interns every year.
 Students are placed, according to their interests, in non-profits, government, the private sector, the arts, finance and so on.
 See their very informative Sample Internships handout.

 Do I have to find my own internship?

 No. A TWC internship advisor will guide you through the decision process and help match you to the position that’s right for you.

 Where can I get more information about the Washington Center?

-Start with the website at www.twc.edu and go to the Academic Internship Program area for helpful information (https://twc.edu/programs/academic-internship-program) You can also contact Marianne Vernetson, the UF program adviser at firstname.lastname@example.org or (352) 273-1080 to set up an appointment to speak with her, or sign up at info.twc.edu/campus to get in touch with TWC’s admissions team.
+Visit their website at Start www.twc.edu and go to the Academic Internship Program area for helpful information (https://twc.edu/programs/academic-internship-program) You can also contact Marianne Vernetson, the UF program adviser at firstname.lastname@example.org or (352) 273-1080 to set up an appointment to speak with her, or sign up at info.twc.edu/campus to get in touch with TWC’s admissions team.

 How do I apply for the program?

-The application is on-line at the site above.
-Once you have completed the short and long essay and your resume is in order, email Marianne Vernetson, UF’s program advisor, for an appointment.
+The application is on-line at twc.edu/apply.
+Once you have completed the statement of interest, long essay and your resume is in order, email Marianne Vernetson, UF’s program advisor, for an appointment.
 She will review your materials, provide feedback for your submission and next steps.
 Once that is complete, you can upload the application materials.
 After UF’s approval, you will receive notification from TWC that you have been accepted into the program.

 What are the deadlines for the upcoming year?